 The iShares Capped Information Tech ETF (TSE:XIT) is arguably the most popular technology ETF here in Canada.

 In fact, it's pretty much the only Canadian tech ETF in the country.
-There aren't a lot of technology companies here in Canada, which is why this is practically the only pure-play Canadian tech ETF on the markets.
+There aren't a lot of technology companies trading on the Toronto Stock Exchange, which is why this is practically the only pure-play Canadian tech ETF on the markets.

-In terms of company exposure, you are truly getting the best of the best with this ETF.
+In terms of company exposure, you are truly getting the best of the best Canadian tech stocks with this ETF.

-Despite the recent drawdown, this technology ETF has posted outstanding returns in the last 3, 5, and even 10-year periods.
-If you have owned this ETF over the last decade you have simply crushed the broader TSX Index.
+Despite a pretty substantial 2022 drawdown, this technology ETF has posted outstanding returns in the last 3, 5, and even 10-year periods.
+If you have owned this ETF over the last decade, you have simply crushed the broader TSX Index.

-The ETF has an average annual return of 18.29% over the last 10 years.
+The ETF has an average annual return of 18.36% over the last 10 years.
 The two main drivers of this performance have been Shopify and Constellation.
-Yes, Shopify suffered a very large drawdown in 2022, but let's not forget that $10,000 invested at its 2015 IPO is still worth $200,000 today.
+Yes, Shopify suffered a very large drawdown in 2022, but let's not forget that $10,000 invested at its 2015 IPO is still worth more than $300,000 today.

-Don't discount the other major player in Constellation Software either. $10,000 ten years ago in Constellation is a cool $225,000 now.
+Don't discount the other major players in Constellation Software either. $10,000 ten years ago in Constellation is a cool $225,000 now.

 In fact, the top 5 holdings of this Canadian tech ETF make up over 80% of assets.

-This is by far the best Canadian tech ETF you can buy today if you want pure-play exposure to Canada's top technology companies.
+This is by far the best Canadian tech ETF you can buy today if you want pure-play exposure to the top Canadian tech companies.
 Just understand that it comes with a severe degree of concentration risk because of the heavy allocation to two stocks.

 In terms of fees, you'll pay $6.10 on every $1000 invested (0.61%) to own XIT.
-But considering its near 19% average annual return over the last decade, this fee is a non-factor.
+But considering its near 19% average annual total returns over the last decade, this fee is a non-factor.

 TD Global Technology Leaders Index ETF (TSE:TEC)

 Canadian tech investors rejoice!
-We finally have a low-fee option from TD that exposes us to some of the best technology options here in North America, and that is the TD Global Technology Leaders Index ETF (TSE:TEC).
+We finally have a low-fee option from TD, which trades in Canada, that exposes us to some of the best technology options here in North America, and that is the TD Global Technology Leaders Index ETF (TSE:TEC).

 TEC is a relatively new Canadian tech ETF, having been launched in early 2019.
 The ETF aims to track the Solactive Global Technology Leaders Index ETF and primarily contains mid to large-cap technology companies in North America.

 In terms of Canadian exposure, this ETF contains next to none.
 In fact, the largest Canadian-related option inside of this portfolio used to be Shopify.
-But due to its large drawdown, it isn't even in the top 25 anymore.
+But due to its large drawdown and the stellar performance of many other companies in the ETF, it isn't even in the top 25 anymore.

 89% of the fund is targeted toward North American technology companies, including some big allocations towards US tech giants Apple (15%) and Microsoft (13%).
 Overall, it has 257 total holdings.

-In terms of the top 10, Apple and Microsoft are the only 2 with double-digit weightings, but this tech ETF contains some of the most prominent companies in the world including Amazon, Facebook, Alphabet, Via, Tesla, NVIDIA and Paypal.
+In terms of the top 10, Apple and Microsoft are the only 2 with double-digit weightings.
+Still, this tech ETF contains some of the most prominent companies in the world, including Amazon, Facebook, Alphabet, Via, Tesla, NVIDIA and Paypal.

 The ETF is a global tech option, with 6%~ of holdings in the Greater Asia region and 6%~ in the Greater Europe region.
-But make no mistake about it, this is essentially a US technology pureplay.
+But make no mistake about it: this is essentially pure US technology.

-The ETF has over $1.3 billion in assets under management and daily volume of 26,000 shares.
+The ETF has over $2 billion in assets under management and a daily volume of more than 22,000 shares.
 So, liquidity shouldn't be an issue at all for the average retail investor.

-Lets not kid ourselves, we aren't buying these Canadian tech ETFs for the distribution.
-So, it's really nice that it can at least offset the fees to the point where this fund is almost free.
+Let's not kid ourselves; we aren't buying these Canadian tech ETFs for distribution.
+So, it's really nice that it can at least offset the fees to the point where this fund is effectively free.

 BMO NASDAQ 100 Equity Index ETF (TSE:ZNQ)

-But I like unhedged ETFs, as I believe the back end fees and work required to hedge have historically made these currency hedged ETFs underperform.
-This is why I've included the unhedged version BMO NASDAQ 100 Equity Index ETF (TSE:ZNQ).
+But I like unhedged ETFs, as I believe the back-end fees and work required to hedge have historically made these currency-hedged ETFs underperform.
+This is why I've included the unhedged version of the BMO NASDAQ 100 Equity Index ETF (TSE:ZNQ).

 The ETF's top holdings mimic that of, you guessed it, the NASDAQ 100.
 In fact, the ETF's goal is to simply replicate the performance of the NASDAQ 100 Index.

-It has struggled to do so over the last year, but this is still an ETF that has posted outstanding returns since its inception in early 2019, turning $10,000 into $18,000 during that time period.
+It has struggled to do so in 2022 as the Canadian Dollar performed well, but this is still an ETF that has posted outstanding returns since its inception in early 2019, turning $10,000 into nearly $24,000 during that time period.

 There are no Canadian companies in this ETF.
 Shopify would likely be included, but the company trades on the New York Stock Exchange.
 If you're looking for exposure to the NASDAQ 100 with some relatively low fees, this is an ETF you'll want to take a look at.